‘Life-altering for everyone’: Kindering bridges the virtual gap to help kids with special needs

 “The team at Kindering really pulled out all the stops.
 They did everything they could to remain supportive.”

 The transition wasn’t easy for such a hands-on type of operation, where hugs are the quintessential currency of communication and kids learn vital skills by playing together.
-But Kindering was able to pivot quickly, drawing on its experience working online with families that were traveling or otherwise unable to meet in person and during the 2019 “Snowpocalypse” storms that left roads impassable, said Lisa Greenwald, CEO of the agency, which is one of several that benefit from The Seattle Times’ Fund for the Needy.
+But Kindering was able to pivot quickly, drawing on its experience working online with families that were traveling or otherwise unable to meet in person and during the 2019 “Snowpocalypse” storms that left roads impassable, said Lisa Greenwald, CEO of the agency, which is one of several that benefit from The Seattle Times’ Fund For The Needy.

 Since March, the nonprofit’s staff has conducted more than 32,000 teletherapy sessions with infants, toddlers and their caregivers.
 If households didn’t have computers or internet service, Kindering provided Wi-Fi enabled tablets.